A (Long) Biography of Case...

 Also, you know the old saying, “Those who can do, and those who can’t teach”?
 That’s crap.

 Don’t believe me?
 Try to teach a subject.
 To any age group.
 It’s not easy.
-I’ve worked many
+Especially if you want

-Finally, after numerous field study courses, a few study abroads, a bunch of extended road trips, lots of backpacking in the wilderness, and more than enough credit hours, I graduated from Weber State with a Major in Geography, a minor in Latin American Studies, and emphases in Botany and History.
-The only regret I have about my undergraduate education is this: I wish I had stayed another year – there’s nothing wrong with taking 7 or 8 years to earn your undergraduate degree.
-If I had stayed another year (it took me six years to complete my undergraduate degree), I would have went to India on a study abroad and easily earned two more minors – all I needed for a Botany minor was one lab safety class!
+Finally, after numerous field study courses, a few study abroad programs, a bunch of extended road trips, lots of backpacking in the wilderness, and more than enough credit hours, I graduated from Weber State with a Major in Geography, a minor in Latin American Studies, and emphases in Botany and History.
+The only regret I have about my undergraduate education is this: I wish I had stayed another year – there’s nothing wrong with taking 7 or 8 years to earn your undergraduate degree (it took me six years to complete my undergraduate degree).
+If I had stayed another year , I would have went to India on a study abroad and easily earned two more minors.
 But I chose, due to outside pressures, to start being responsible.
 HAH!
 Let me reiterate: HAH!

 My advice to all college/university students is this: unless you know exactly what you want to do for certain, take your time earning your degree.
 You will never regret the time you spend doing it, especially if you get involved.
 Step outside your comfort zone, think outside the box, check out disciplines and classes that look fun, but that maybe you never thought of “doing.”
 As an undergraduate, your degree is the important thing, not necessarily the major.
 For example, even if you plan on being an Engineer, you do NOT necessarily need to major in Engineering, and you probably won’t even end up in your field anyhow.
 Plus, the job you’ll end up having likely isn’t invented yet.
 You can major in math, physics, architecture, planning, or several other fields (including Geography!) and still be an “Engineer” or work in a related field.

-It is extremely important to do what you want to do, instead of what other people think you
+Extra NOTE: It is extremely important to do what you want to do, instead of what other people

 degree that can make a very nice living and give you a wonderful lifestyle.
 While I believe all